 Regardless of which method of payment method you select, the funds will always be processed by PayPal, even if you do not have a PayPal account.
 When you receive a statement from your credit card company, the charge will show as PayPal*EOGN.

-PayPal processes payments totaling $315.3 million every day, according to Statistic Brain at http://www.statisticbrain.com/paypal-statistics/.
 PayPal’s security has proven to be top-notch for years and the company is now respected as a highly secure payment processor.
+Millions of people trust PayPal to handle online transactions.
+PayPal safely and securely processed around $300 billion (U.S.) in transactions for its clients in 2015.

 Using Paypal to pay for online purchases is a great way to protect your credit card or debit card from fraudulent charges.
 When you pay with PayPal, the merchant (that’s me) never sees your credit card or its number.
 Without that number, a merchant cannot “rip off” your card.
-Some other payment processors will even send your credit card number to the merchant and who knows how well the merchant protects that information from hackers or even from the merchant’s own emloyees?
+Some other payment processors will even send your credit card number to the merchant and who knows how well the merchant protects that information from hackers or even from the merchant’s own employees?
 Not PayPal, however.
-PayPal has much higher security and never gives your credit card number to anyone else.
+PayPal has much higher security and never gives your credit card number to anyone else; not to me and not to anyone else.
+Your credit card number is kept secret by PayPal, unlike other credit card processors.
 Best of all, you don’t even need a PayPal account to use the company’s services.

 I use PayPal for nearly all the online purchases I make simply because of its safety and security.